codefornl/algoritmeregister-api/README.md

-# algoritmeregister-api
+# algorithmregister-api
-An API to get remote data, cached in a database, for algoritmeregister
+An API to get remote data, cached in a database, for algorithmregister

 ## How to start